pankaj377yadav/OrderPath/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/peak.git`
+1. Clone the repository: `git clone https://github.com/yourusername/TrackSwift.git`
-2. Navigate to the project folder: `cd peak`
+2. Navigate to the project folder: `cd TrackSwift`
 3. Install dependencies: `npm install`

 ## Usage

-1. Launch the peak app.
+1. Launch the TrackSwift app.
 2. Log in or create an account.
 3. Enter your tracking number and relevant information.
 4. Track your orders and receive updates.

 ## Contributing

-We welcome contributions to make peak even better!
+We welcome contributions to make TrackSwift even better!
 To contribute:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.